Your brand is much more than your name, logo and tagline.

-- Your ability to deliver on that brand promise
+- 3. Your ability to deliver on it

-Building your best brand requires a 360˚ approach
+Building a great customer experience requires a 360˚ approach

-That’s why when you work with BRANDVIVO to build your brand, we’ll tackle not only marketing, but also audit your entire operation to see if you can actually deliver what your marketing promises.
-That’s what we mean by Brand 360˚.
+That’s why you must examine your entire business – organizationally, culturally, and operationally, to see if you can actually deliver what your marketing promises.
+That’s what we mean by Brand360º ™.

 Example: A company promises the moon in its marketing messages.
-It has a great name, a great logo and a great tagline.
+It has a great name, a great logo, a great tagline, and even a great backstory.
 But behind the scenes, employees are unhappy, quality assurance is dismal, and customer service is anything but.
 Every customer that experiences the company once vows never to do it again.
-Worse, these customers broadcast their awful experiences on social media and tell all of their friends to avoid that company.
+Worse, these customers broadcast their awful experiences on social media and tell everyone they can to avoid that company.

-As they say, nothing kills a bad product faster than great advertising.
-That’s the fast track to permanently losing trust.
+As they say, nothing kills a bad product faster than great marketing.
+Marketing can quickly attract customers.
+But not being able to deliver what you’ve promised in that marketing will put you on the fast track to losing customer trust — forever.

 It’s all About Trust

-Trust is the bedrock of every great relationship, and hence, every great brand.
+Trust is the bedrock of every great relationship, and hence, every successful company’s brand.
 That trust is earned and maintained by consistently keeping your brand promise and delivering a great customer experience.
 It’s why customers will stay loyal to your company and recommend you to others.

-To earn and keep customer trust, you must make sure everything in your company’s operation that can affect the customer experience is aligned with your brand’s promise of a great experience.
+To earn and keep customer trust, you must make sure everything in your company’s operation that can affect the customer experience is aligned with the type of experience your brand promises to deliver.
 That means carefully examining and optimizing every brand building block and its component parts.

 — cash flow